Abhyanga Ayurvedic Massage

 Once the oil is on your body, the therapist will let it soak into the skin for a few minutes before starting the therapy.
 The massage is soothing and relaxing.
 The therapist uses a relaxed open palm and long flowing strokes.

-That being said the massage is quite gentle and relaxing.
-Abhyanga can be done every morning.
-I actual recommend giving yourself a nice massage daily.
-Just buy some regular massage oil to use.
+Abhyanga should be done every morning to maintain health.
+If you can't afford to get a massage every morning, you can massage yourself with massage oil.
 Self-massage is a wonderful healing practice that can increase your overall health and peace of mind.
 I give detailed instructions on how to do an Ayurvedic self-massage in my ebook, Self-Massage for Healing.
 Sign up for my monthly newsletter below to get your free copy.

 |